 Pistachio ice cream is one of those flavours that tend to polarise.
-For some reason people either love or loathe it due to it’s very distinct flavour.
-Personally I was not a huge fan of it as kid but have since grown to love it.
-Especially when it is home made and bursting with flavour.
+For some reason, people either love or loathe it due to its very distinct flavour.
+Personally, I was not a huge fan of it as a kid but have since grown to love it.
+Especially, when it is home made and bursting with flavour.
 This pistachio ice cream is rich, delicious and extra creamy.

-Conventional pistachio ice cream is often distinctively green but don’t be fooled because this is achieved by adding green colouring.
-Homemade pistachio ice cream is actually more on the beige side when made from scratch.
-To get it to a lovely shade of green you can chose any type of food colouring you like.
+Conventional pistachio ice cream is often distinctively green but doesn't be fooled because this is achieved by adding green colouring.
+Homemade pistachio ice cream is more on the beige side when made from scratch.
+To get it to a lovely shade of green you can choose any food colouring you like.
 I went with matcha (green tea powder) because it is what I always have at home.

 But no matter if you leave your ice cream beige or give it the most intense shade of green it will be delicious.
-There are various ways to make this ice cream but I prefer the approach of slighting toasting the pistachios and blending them up with a portion of the ice cream base.
-This way all of the pistachios remain in the ice cream and none of them go to waste.
+There are various ways to make this ice cream, but I prefer the approach of slighting toasting the pistachios and blending them up with a portion of the ice cream base.
+This way all of the pistachios remain in the ice cream, and none of them goes to waste.

-Pistachios have several health benefits ranging from providing you a good amount of antioxidants to lowering bad cholesterol .
+Pistachios have several health benefits ranging from providing you with a good amount of antioxidants to lowering bad cholesterol.
 They also have the lowest calorie content while carrying the largest amount of protein among all nuts.
-In addition you benefit from their iron, calcium and zinc content while the healthy fats of the nuts give this ice cream an incredibly soft texture.
+Also, you benefit from their iron, calcium and zinc content while the healthy fats of the nuts give this ice cream an incredibly soft texture.

-If you prefer to have some pistachios in the base then add them with the base to the ice cream machine.
+If you prefer to have some pistachios in the base, then add them to the base to the ice cream machine.
 I love my ice cream silky and pure and prefer to scatter some crushed pistachios on top when serving it.

 - 1 pinch of salt

-- 100g (1 cup) pistachios, shelled and slightly toasted
+- 100 g pistachios shelled and slightly toasted

-- 2 tsp matcha ( green tea powder) - optional for colouring
+- 2 teaspoon matcha green tea powder - optional for colouring

 - Take another 250ml (1 cup) out of the pot and blend it with the pistachios until it turns very creamy.